daniel-furman/ensemble-climate-projections/README.md

 ---

-All code and data required to reproduce analyses presented at the SICB 2021 conference and SCCUR 2019 conference, as well as Supporting Information.
+All code and data required to reproduce our research analyses presented at the SICB 2021 and SCCUR 2019 conferences, as well as our Supporting Information.
 See [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb) first.

 ### Workflow

 ---

-The `ML_sdms_.py` files train and validate ML classifiers with PyCaret and SKLearn, output in `Comparing_MLs.ipynb` alongisde geospatial predictions with the most predictive models, as well as with ensemble future suitability analyses.
-Geospatial predictions were also performed in RStudio with the traditional species distribution [dismo](https://cran.r-project.org/web/packages/dismo/index.html) library in `sdms_2020.R`.
-The two pre-processing files (`CMIP6_preprocessing.py` and `shapefile_preprocessing.R`) efficiently piped geospatial data to its own [repository](https://github.com/daniel-furman/xantusia-data) which can be cloned before re-reunning the workflow (<1 GB).
-Lastly, `_main.py` edits deprecaded code within the [pyimpute](https://pypi.org/project/pyimpute/) library, critical to performing geospatial predictions in Python, pending a pull request to the master branch.
+The `ML_sdms_.py` files train and validate ML classifiers with PyCaret and SKLearn, output in `Comparing_MLs.ipynb` alongside geospatial predictions with the most predictive models, as well as with our ensemble future suitability analyses.
+Geospatial predictions were also performed in RStudio with the traditional species distribution [dismo](https://cran.r-project.org/web/packages/dismo/index.html) package in `sdms_2020.R`.
+The two pre-processing files (`CMIP6_preprocessing.py` and `shapefile_preprocessing.R`) efficiently piped geospatial data to its own [repository](https://github.com/daniel-furman/xantusia-data) which can be cloned before re-running the workflow (<1 GB).
+Lastly, `_main.py` edits deprecated code within the [pyimpute](https://pypi.org/project/pyimpute/) library, critical to performing geospatial predictions in Python, pending a pull request to the master branch.

 ### Figures from SICB 2021